Frequently Asked Questions

 Why do you need to know what medications I’m on?

 Massage impacts all systems of the body, as do various medications.
-There may be some techniques or areas the therapist may need to avoid, or they may need to use a certain amount of pressure.
-This is for your health.
+There may be some techniques or areas the therapist may need to avoid, or they may need to adjust their level of pressure.

 Why does it matter if I use Retinol/Retin-A?